demisto/demisto-sdk/README.md

 ## init
 Create a pack, integration or script template.
 If `--integration` and `--script` flags are not given the command will create a pack.

+**Arguments**:
 * **-n, --name** The name given to the new pack/integration/script being created
 * **-o, --outdir** The directory to which the created object will be saved.
 * **--integration** Create an integration
 * **--script** Create a script

+**Example**:
+`demisto-sdk init --integration -n MyNewIntegration -o path/to/my/dir` This will create a new integration template named MyNewIntegration within "path/to/my/dir" directory.

 ## In the code
 You can import the SDK core class in your python code as follows: